NEONScience/NEON-Data-Skills/tutorials/R/NEON-pheno-temp-timeseries/02-drivers-pheno-change-temp.md

 ## Import Data

-First, we need to set up our enviornment with the packages needed for this tutorial.
+First, we need to set up our environment with the packages needed for this tutorial.

     # Install needed package (only uncomment & run if not already installed)